astriaai/astria-mcp/README.md

 # Astria MCP Server

-# Overiew
+# Overview
 This MCP server allows using Astria inside your chat application in order to fine-tune and generate images with Astria fine-tuning API.

 / TODO add Smithery installation instructions and publish to awesome lists and smithery

 ## Setting up with Claude desktop client
 In terminal: